Trefl Playing Card Company: Activities

 The company has worked closely with the Jan Matejko Academy of Fine Arts.
 Its card designers included: Franciszek Bunsch, Krystyna Bunsch-Gruchalska, Anna Gaber, Maria Orłowska-Gabryś and Professors of the Academy of Fine Arts, Jan Szaucenbach and Andrzej Mleczko.

 The company is the oldest Polish publisher and producer of adult and children's playing cards and board games.
 The company also operates the Fabryka Kart brand, which provides printing services for publishers, private authors, cultural and educational institutions and advertising companies.
 The company prints and delivers finished products to dozens of countries in Europe.
 Certificates held include: ISO, SMETA, HACCP, and the ecological FSC certificate.
 The company is a member of the Polish Association of the Children's Toys and Articles Industry and it meets European standard EN-71 for the production of games and toys.
 Fabryka Kart Trefl-Kraków is also a publisher of games for children from the Zu & Berry and Muduko series.

+In 1998, Trefl S.A., based in Sopot, became the major shareholder of the playing card company.